dapak2002/programming-languages-2022/report.md

 **Deadlines:**
 - Weekly deadlines for Part 1.
 Each week has 3 points upon completion.
 10x3=30 points for content are awarded after the final deadline in December.
 - Deadline is the Sunday at midnight.
 This gives me time to look over your answers on Monday.
 I will discuss the questions Tuesday in class and you will have an opportunity to improve your answers.
+(The following is preliminary, we may have to adapt it as we go along.)
     - Week 1: Writing a report in LaTeX.
     - Week 2: Executing functional programs pen-and-paper.
     - Week 3: Parsing arithmetic expressions pen-and-paper.